The Ultimate Guide to Digital Nomads in Buenos Aires

 • AreaTres – Located in Palermo on El Salvador, you can rent a professional fixed office, a desk, or a meeting room.

-• Hit Coworking – Hit has formal and professional feel with a focus on start ups who need to rent a large office space, you can also rent one-off meeting rooms or a flexible office.
+• Hit Coworking – Hit has formal and professional feel with a focus on start ups who need to rent a large office space, you can also rent one-off meeting rooms or a flexible office in their multiple locations across the city.

 Cafes with Wifi